amethyst/rustrogueliketutorial/book/src/chapter_36.md

 * `starter` is an `Option`, so we know if there is one.
 Not having a first step (a map that doesn't refer to other maps) would be an error condition, so we'll track it.
 We're referencing a new trait, `InitialMapBuilder`; we'll get to that in a moment.
 * `builders` is a vector of `MetaMapBuilders`, another new trait (and again - we'll get to it in a moment).
 These are builders that operate on the results of previous maps.
-* `new_depth` is the same as the map parameter we've been passing around.
-Rather than keep passing it everywhere, we'll store it once in the builder.
 * `build_data` is a public variable (anyone can read/write it), containing the `BuilderMap` we just made.

 We'll implement some functions to support it.
 First up, a *constructor*: